Good ole’ link wheels: Is your website’s SEO linked to a bad wheel?

-If the content is relevant to the parent site and is educational and engaging, the visitor will want to know more and click on links to find out more information.
+If the content is relevant to the parent site and is educational and engaging, the visitor will want to know more and click links to find more information.

 As we’ll discuss in the advantages and disadvantages of link wheels next, link wheels can be created in many ways to increase website rankings and overall website traffic of a website owner’s primary website.

-As for bad link wheel usage, some people figured out ways to create their own websites or mini-sites using generic or keyword-rich domain names and link back to their primary website.
+As for bad link wheel usage, some people figured out ways to create their own websites or mini-sites using generic or keyword-rich domain names and linking back to their primary website.

 This would artificially increase the number of links to the primary website and increase the website’s search engine rankings.

 But with every good thing gone bad, taking such action today could get your website penalized or de-indexed by search engines.

 As for good link wheel usage, link wheels have migrated from article directories to various other options like videos, blogs, social media, images, etc.

 With the power of social media and the opportunity for your content to go viral, social media sites have become the certified link wheels for website owners to use as a part of their SEO strategy.

 Link wheel success via social media depends on how engaging and informative your content is to those viewing it.